psb/bucklescript.github.io/docs/fast-pipe.md

 ## JS Method Chaining

-JavaScript's APIs are often attached to objects, and often chainable, like so:
+JavaScript's APIs are often attached to objects and are chainable, like so:

 ```js
 const result = [1, 2, 3].map(a => a + 1).filter(a => a % 2 === 0);